AY2122S1-CS2103-W14-2/tp/docs/DeveloperGuide.md

   * 3a1.
 Track2Gather shows the correct format for adding contacts.

     Use case resumes from step 2.

+**Use case: UC05 - Delete a contact**

+**MSS:**

+1. User chooses to delete a contact.
+2. Track2Gather shows a list of persons.
+3. Track2Gather requests the user to specify the person to be deleted.
+4. User chooses a specific person in the list.
+5. Track2Gather deletes the person.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    Use case ends.
+* 4a.
+The given index is invalid.
+  * 4a1.
+Track2Gather shows an error message.

+    Use case resumes from step 2.

+**Use case: UC06 - Clear all contacts**

+**MSS:**

+1. User chooses to clear all contacts.
+2. Track2Gather warns user that all contacts will be deleted.
+3. User chooses to proceed.
+4. Track2Gather clears all contacts.

+    Use case ends.

+**Extensions**

+* 2a.
+User chooses not to proceed with clearing all contacts.

+    Use case ends.

 *{More to be added}*